5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks/README.md

 3. Add Boot-arg `agdpmod=pikera` to config.plist &rarr; Fixes black screen issues on some GPUS)

 ## Credits
-mattystonie for the files and original [Guide](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/)
+- mattystonie for the SSDTs and original [Guide](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/)
+- Toleda for `DAGPM.kext`
+- Acidanthera for `WhateverGreen.kext`